paigewil/capstone/capstone_report.md

 ##### Over-time:

-In addition to demographics and stop characteristics, when an individual is stopped seems to have a relation to the likelihood of arrest.
+In addition to demographics and stop characteristics, when the stop occurs also seems to have a relation to the likelihood of arrest.

 For example, we see below that the arrests/stops ratio tends to decrease towards the end of the month.
 In particular, it seems the last third of the month has a significantly lower ratio, a finding supported with the two-proportion z-tests comparing the last third of the month to the rest of the month.
 To accomplish this analysis, more data wrangling was required, making a day\_of\_month variable.